We have 16 fun, educational activities you can do at home with your babies, toddlers and young children to encourage sensory development.

 Treasures in a Bag

-Materials: Keys, cancelled credit cards, small toys, a paint brush, old purse or tote bag
+Materials: Keys, cancelled credit cards, small toys, a paintbrush, old purse or tote bag

 Collect small items (stay away from choking hazards) in an old purse or tote bag.
-Give the purse or bag to your child and have her open it and discover each “treasure.”
-Allow your child time to dump and fill, moving the objects in and out the bag.
+Give the purse or bag to your child and have them open it and discover each “treasure.”
+Allow your child time to dump and fill, moving the objects in and out of the bag.
 See what else they do.
 After they explore, join in by saying things like, “Tell me what you can do with the keys,” “What can you do with the card?” and “How does that pink object feel on your hand?
 On your face?”

 Moon Sand